-Let’s go back to our nineties company example.
+Let’s go back to our 1990’s company example.
 Imagine you wanted to send a new catalog to your customer base in the 1990’s.
 It was pretty straightforward back in the day.
 You just had to open your Excel database and copy and print all of the physical addresses.
-In the digital world, this matter is a bit more complex.
+In today’s digital world, this matter is a bit more complex.
 Until recently, third-party cookies and Apple’s IDFA have played the role of the primary online identifier.
-And shortly, companies all over the world will have to redesign their addressability solutions since IDFAs are disappearing and 3P cookies won’t be available anymore.
+And shortly, companies all over the world will have to redesign their addressability solutions since IDFAs are disappearing and third-party cookies won’t be available anymore.
 Where does it leave us?

 There are new identifiers that can be used for a similar purpose:

 - Zeotap ID+

 - Various publisher ID’s (mobile apps, connected TV IDs, websites, etc.)